 - Nomination and Selection

-Nominations for the 2018 awards will close on 22 October 2017.
+Nominations for the 2018 awards closed on 22 October 2017.
 The Selection Committee determines, by preferential ballot, individuals eligible to be inducted into the Hall of Fame in any year.View

 The 2018 Australian Accounting Hall of Fame Dinner and Awards Ceremony will be held on Wednesday 14 March 2018.
 Registrations will open early 2018.